n-ivkovic/tspreed/README.md

 The presentation starts with the first word displayed for a minimum of 1 second, then all subsequent words are presented at the given speed (WPM).

+If tspreed is terminated before the presentation has finished, the progress of the presentation is passed to `stdout`.

 ### Keyboard controls

 Keyboard controls can be enabled via the -k/keycontrols option.
-Note that not all systems and shells are able to utilise keyboard controls, see the Portability section.
+However, not all systems and shells are able to utilise keyboard controls, see the Portability section.

 | Key | Action |
 | --- | ---    |